 If you are feeling ’more cold’, you may also have body aches, a runny nose (clear discharge) and your throat may be itchy.
 The best way to turn things around from here is by resting and sweating.
 To induce sweating, prepare a hot drink with ginger, spring onions and honey.
 See the recipe below.

 Now it’s time to cover up make yourself comfortable in your bed, and sip on your decoction.
 It will make you sweat while you sleep.
 Once you feel a little better, you may consider acupuncture to get you back on track.

 - 400 ml water

-- 2 cm of fresh ginger with peel, cut in slices
+- 2 cm of fresh ginger with peel, cut into slices

-- 2 teaspoons of honey or brown sugar or maple syrup
+- 2 teaspoons of honey and/or brown sugar or maple syrup

-Add the ginger and spring onion into the water and bring to the boil, simmer for 10-15 minutes without the lid.
+Add the ginger and spring onion into the water and bring to a boil, simmer for 10-15 minutes without the lid.
 Strain, add honey or sugar and enjoy while hot.

 IMPORTANT: If you notice that you have increased thirst and perspiration, if you feel hot, and have an obvious fever, then ginger and spring onion are NOT the right remedies.

 We recommend you stay in bed and rest, have some peppermint tea, drink enough warm or room temperature water and eat light meals, such as rice congee.
 Know when you need medical care (extremely high fever or if fever does not subside).